leonardoward/eja-m-pcb-design/README.md

 - 3.3V 3A SEPIC Converter
 - On-OFF circuit for a Button
 - Access to unused pins in the ESP32
-- The design can be found in the following Github repository.

 This repository contains the Kicad project (including Gerber files) and a more detailed description about the implementation of the different features in the design.